 The system of internal control is a significant part of the framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
 The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of Richmond Council's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.

-The governance framework has been in place at Richmond Council for the year ended 31 March 2015 and up to the date of the approval of the Annual Governance Statement and Statement of Accounts.
+The governance framework has been in place at Richmond Council for the year ending 31 March 2016 and up to the date of the approval of the annual governance statement and statement of accounts.